Most businesses that grow to a certain point all reach the same realization: They’re getting too many calls, and they need a receptionist.

 The beauty of answering services, too, is that you’ve got an on-demand receptionist at all times.
 Here at PATLive, we’ve got agents staffed 24/7 so that your customers will always get prompt attention no matter when they call.

 Once you hire an answering service, they’ll take the time to learn about your business and policies.
-Their team will work to create advanced call scripting with your help and approval, which will dictate how agents help your customers.
+Their team will work to create advanced call handling instructions with your help and approval, which will dictate how agents help your customers.

 After the call, your remote receptionists will send you any information that you may need from it.
 This includes lead information and messages taken.
 You can choose to have the team send you real-time summaries after each call or send a daily report unless there’s an urgent matter at hand.